kabilan1290/Docker_Cheatsheet/README.md

 docker node ls - To list the nodes connected.

 docker service ls - To list the services running on the cluster.

+**The art challenges the technology, and the technology inspires the art.❤**